The first thing you learn when you become the parent of more than one child, is no two children are the same.

-Parents of differently abled children have a different dilemma; what if my assistance will result in a reduction of class-room based services?
+Parents of children with differing abilities have a unique dilemma; what if your assistance will result in a reduction of class-room based services?

 If a solid foundation is laid in elementary school, the average student, will slowly take on more independence and by the end of middle school should be able to prepare for tests, complete assignments and study for tests with little prodding.

 For the differently abled child, parents may still need to help with refocusing, time management and organizational issues.
 The “special education” child must also develop advocacy skills; he or she must be prepared to speak up when a situation is not conducive to learning.

 Still, too much help in these areas may result in a pull-back by the special education team, who should be the primary agent in helping your child to master these skills.